ivan-digital/vecodex/kube-operator/README.md

 | `writer`        | Configuration for the Writer component, including image and replicas.      |
 | `searcher`      | Configuration for the Searcher component, including image and replicas.    |
 | `ingress.host`  | The hostname for the ingress resource.                                     |

+Each component’s resources field follows the standard Kubernetes ResourceRequirements syntax.
+For example, you can specify requests and limits for CPU, memory, and even GPUs using nvidia.com/gpu (assuming you have set up the NVIDIA GPU support on your cluster).

 The operator uses this specification to create the following Kubernetes resources:
 - **Deployments**: For `coordinator`, `writer`, and `searcher`.